mattmc3/string.zsh/README.md

 # string.zsh

 When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's much harder to find good documentation around string manipulation.
-Information about Zsh strings gets buried in the docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
+Information about Zsh strings gets buried in docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
 The [Fish Shell][fish] shell does a way better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.

-This project aims to use Fish's `string` command as a template for building Zsh string functions.
-You don't necessarily need these Fish functions in Zsh, but they serve as a good tool to show you how Zsh accomplishes all the same things.
+This project aims to use Fish's `string` command to demonstrate Zsh's string handling capabilities.
+You don't necessarily need Fish's string commands in Zsh, but by building them we can show Zsh's capabilities, and also provide some convienence functions to aid your shell scripting journey.

 ## Tests

 This README is validated using the excellent [clitest] testing framework.
-Occassionally in this doc I will include some testing snippets.
-I will try avoid them being distracting or doing any __magic__ in them.
-This doc itself is meant to contain all the actual code you need, not have things buried away.
+Occassionally in this doc I will need to include some testing snippets.
+I will try avoid them being distracting or doing _magic_.
+This doc itself is meant to contain all the actual code you need, so you should not have to go find buried tricks in other files.

 Tests are run using the following command: